How Xanterra Travel Collection® Is Saving Water in the National Parks

 Glacier National Park Lodges

-Glacier National Park Lodges conserved water by switching to an air-cooled, instead of water-cooled, refrigeration system.
-The park plans to install sub-meters in lawn irrigation systems to monitor water use.
+Glacier National Park Lodges conserves water by utilizing an air-cooled, rather than water-cooled, refrigeration system.
+Future plans include the installation of sub-meters in lawn irrigation systems to monitor water use.

 Grand Canyon National Park Lodges